annie-git95/Reasons-for-Population-Decline-in-Illinois---NLP/README.md

 Identify top reasons for population decline (negative sentiment)

-Use Entity Recognition Techniques to distinguish Organizations and People
+Leverage appropriate NLP techniques to identify organizations and people and apply targeted sentiment

 Suggest corrective actions

 Demonstrate how the city / state can attract new businesses (positive sentiment)

-Leverage appropriate NLP techniques to identify organizations and people and apply targeted sentiment

 *Note: Github does not display blocks with genism/topic modelling graphs.
 If you run the code in your environment, you should be able to see them!